 The Greek Government has mounted an aid programme to assist Greek Cypriots left homeless and hungry by the fighting on the Island.

-The Greek Government has mounted an aid programme to assist Greek Cypriots left homeless and hungry by the fighting on the Island.
+Background: The Greek Government has mounted an aid programme to assist Greek Cypriots left homeless and hungry by the fighting on the Island.
 The Government has ordered a continuous flow of goods from the port of Piraeus, making use of requisitioned freighters.

 So far hundreds of tons of food - largely flour, milk and sugar; pharmaceutical goods and other equipment have been sent to the battered Island.